andrewsgardner/WebLearn/README.md

 ###### * Mac users may need to use sudo.

 ## Configuration
-Create an .htaccess file in the [/public_html/](https://github.com/andrewsgardner/WebLearn/tree/master/public_html) directory.
-This will only be used for development purposes and shouldn't be committed to any repository.
+Create an .htaccess file in the [/public_html/](https://github.com/andrewsgardner/WebLearn/tree/master/public_html) directory for your test server.

-In .htaccess, set the PHP include path to the URL of the [/resources/](https://github.com/andrewsgardner/WebLearn/tree/master/resources) directory like this:
+In .htaccess, point the PHP include path at the [/resources/](https://github.com/andrewsgardner/WebLearn/tree/master/resources) directory.

 ```
 php_value include_path "/path/to/resources/directory/"
 ```

 Remember that Linux uses forward slashes in URLs while Windows uses back slashes.
-Accordingly, please ensure that your .htaccess file only uses forward slashes when setting the include path.
+Accordingly, please ensure that your include path only uses forward slashes.

 Depending on the server environment, you may also need to set the ```allow_url_include``` parameter to **on** in php.ini.